Tips for Purchasing an Alarm System From Your Doorstep

 - Representatives will not engage in deceptive, misleading, unlawful or unethical businesses practices.

 Take time to read through the contract before signing anything.
-Beware of a salesperson that insists that you must sign the contract today.
-A professional salesperson will take time to answer your questions and clarify the information.
+Beware of a salesperson who insists that you sign a contract immediately.
+A professional salesperson will take time to answer your questions and clarify information.
 Read each word of the contract and understand exactly what you are signing.
-Make sure you get, in writing, your monthly rate; the length of your contract; and any other fees you will incur from the product or service.
+Make sure you get, in writing, your monthly rate, the length of your contract and any other fees you will incur from this product or service.
 You should be confident in the company and your decision.
-Take a few days to look over the contract and compare quotes with other alarm companies to make sure you are getting the best price.
+Take a few days to look over the contract and compare quotes with other security companies to make sure you are getting the best price.

-Don’t let the fear of being mislead keep you from protecting you and your family from a home invasion or fire.
-Being informed, working with an ESA member company and following this advice will help ensure you get the alarm system that meets your needs and stays within your budget.
+Don’t let the fear of being misled keep you from protecting your family and belongings.
+Click here to find an ESA member company that can help you get an alarm system that meets your needs and stays within your budget.